Internet of Things — Leap towards a hyper-connected world

 Security of data remains the paramount concern in a hyperconnected world.
 The sentiment is reflected in the escalating annual spending towards IoT security worldwide.
 Extreme automation of highly integrated systems poses vulnerabilities to systemic risks such as total network collapse in the event of failure of one of its parts, for example, by hacking or internet viruses that can fully invade integrated systems.

 To address these asymmetries there is a need to consider a safe exit or containment strategy in the event of collapse of a section of the IoT network due to exposure to malicious software/ virus or other non-digital threats that can propagate rapidly in open networks.
 Various levels of security structures have been proposed and many are in development.
-These are mandated to build complex digital networks without compromising longterm safety and sustainability of an innovation ecosystem and its constituents The following are three measures to bring symmetry in future applications: (a) Considering built-in safe exits from the digital networks; (b) Recognising the need for both acceleration/deceleration; and © Innovation in global governance for technology policy.
+These are mandated to build complex digital networks without compromising longterm safety and sustainability of an innovation ecosystem and its constituents The following are three measures to bring symmetry in future applications: (a) Considering built-in safe exits from the digital networks; (b) Recognising the need for both acceleration/deceleration; and © Innovation in global for technology policy.

 Some companies have already taken a lead in this space.
 Intel provides a combination of technologies from Intel, Wind River and McAfee that incorporate the security layer in the hardware, embedded operating system and security software to ensure end-to-end security in a smart grid.
-These features are unalterable by rogue software and run applications in a safe partition while protecting crucial platform data and keeping from launching.
+These features are unalterable by rogue software and run applications in a safe partition while protecting crucial platform data and keeping malware from launching.

 b) Inter-operability: With multiple companies providing various IoT-enabled services and products across different domains, the risk of fragmentation of information leading to limited access and use of different formats of data may become a bottleneck in adoption and maximising the potential of connected things.
 The need for seamless integration of platforms and networks thus become crucial.